The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Providing online spaces for discussion

-Taking part in local authority staff book clubs
+Taking part in, or establishing, local authority staff book clubs

 1.3 Leadership of change